apollographql/rover/docs/source/subgraphs.md

 Used by a gateway running in [managed federation mode](https://www.apollographql.com/docs/federation/managed-federation/overview/).

-If you're running a service that hasn't been deployed yet or isn't using managed federation, you can pass a placeholder URL or leave the flag empty.
+If you're running a subgraph that hasn't been deployed yet or isn't using managed federation, you can pass a placeholder URL or leave the flag empty.

 </td>
 </tr>